Header Banner

-How To: Weigh samples in the lab using a balance
+How to Weigh samples in the lab using a balance

 The Interactive Lab Primer (ILP) has been developed as part of the Royal Society of Chemistry Teacher Fellowship Scheme, one of the themes of the Chemistry for Our Future program, and initiative which aims to secure a strong and sustainable future for the chemical sciences in higher education.
 The aim of the ILP is to address the diverse range of experience and skills students bring with them to a university by offering a resource to support their transition from school to the university chemistry laboratory.
 The ILP is quite simply a visual guide to common laboratory techniques.